 Registration is the final seal of ownership.
 In Delhi, a property deal isn't "done" until the Sub-Registrar says it's done.
-Whether you bought a DDA flat in Rohini, a builder floor in Chatarpur, or a luxury apartment in South Delhi, the process is a mix of digital appointments and physical chaos.
+Whether you bought a DDA flat in Rohini, a builder floor in Chatarpur, or a luxury apartment in Vasant Vihar, the process is a mix of digital appointments and physical chaos.

 The Delhi government has digitized much of the process through the DORIS (Delhi Online Registration Information System) portal, but the "human element" (read: bureaucracy) remains.
-This guide walks you through the entire process, from the document prep to the final handshake at the SRO, with a reality check on what actually happens inside those government walls.
+This guide walks you through the entire process, from the document prep to the final handshake at the SRO.
+If you are also buying an old flat, read our Property Resale Process in Delhi so your registration steps match the way resale transactions are actually closed.

 1. The "Circle Rate" vs. "Market Rate" Reality